KumarBadal208/react-project/README.md

 * It is React hook that get called when the component renderes itself.
 * It take one callback function and one dependencies parameter.
 * Three things to remember :-
-1. When called with no dependencies parameter -> called evertime when component renders
+1. When called with no dependencies parameter -> called evertime when component renders.
-2. When called with [] dependencies (empty) -> called only in starting rendering
+2. When called with [] dependencies (empty) -> called only in starting rendering.
 3. When called with [searchText] -> called when there is some change in searchText variable and component re-renders.

 ###### CORS POLICY (Cross-Origin Resource Sharing)